By: Chris Jaeger, Advisor for ACO and Health System Strategy

-The Primary Cares Initiative provides new value-based payment models aiming to enhance the delivery of primary care to promote efficiency and quality while decreasing healthcare costs.
+The CMS Primary Cares Initiative provides new value-based payment models aiming to enhance the delivery of primary care to promote efficiency and quality while decreasing healthcare costs.
 In the second part of this two-part blog series, we explore how eConsults directly support this new initiative across several key metrics.

 - 9% of ambulatory visits result in a specialist referral; one in three hospital discharges result in referrals to other care providers

 - The average referral results in 4 specialist visits

 - $965 is the average total downstream specialist costs resulting from one referral

 On average, more than 70% of eConsults have shown to replace routine specialist referrals.
 This drastically reduces costs associated with unnecessary specialist visits, labs and diagnostics, as well as downstream avoidable ED and office visits associated with waiting for specialist availability.

 According to PCMH FQHC Vista Community Clinic’s ROI calculations, numerous positive impacts on healthcare costs have resulted from using the eConsult asynchronous telehealth platform.
 “We can estimate the total annual referral costs saved are $2,019,600 based on 1,800 eConsults replacing a visit. […] Our total program savings—1,800 e-consults at the current eConsult fee—equate to $1,794,600.”

 Immediate access to necessary care through eConsult supported primary care leads to improved patient outcomes by increasing access to appropriate levels of specialist care.

 Several studies on eConsult outcomes have corroborated this:

 - In a subset survey from 1,743 eConsults, surgery yield (percent of ambulatory visits resulting in a scheduled surgical case) increased by 11% (p=0.07) compared to standard care in a one-year retrospective study